mkbabb/parse-that/README.md

 left factoring.

-Does what basically every other parser combinator library does, with a few extra features and optimizations - performance focused.
+Does what basically every other parser combinator library does, with a few extra features and optimizations.
+Focused on performance as much as possible, though combinators are always going to be slower than a custom flattened parser.

 ## Usage